-Please refer to this list of after bankruptcy lenders, in every province in Canada, for a credit card, personal loan, car loan or home mortgage.
+Please refer to this list of Lending Companies, in every province in Canada, for a credit card, personal loan, car loan or home mortgage.

 Not true!
 Many assets are exempt from seizure.
 The items that you can keep are set by your province or territory of residence.